CLINIC POLICY

 The Community Care Clinic exists to provide temporary family medicine services to anyone who requires it and is intended to be a shared practice.
 If you continue to access services here, you will eventually meet several physicians who work on rotation taking turns providing coverage.
 This strategy ensures continuity and accessibility.
 Your file, records, and results will be maintained at the clinic regardless of which physician you see ensuring that you can access both quality and timely care.

-Unlike a traditional family doctor, the Community Care Clinic does not roster patients.
+Unlike a traditional family doctor, the Community Care Clinic does not routinely roster patients.
 Likewise, it does not turn any patients away.
 You and your family are welcome to access the clinic’s services regularly but please be aware that no one physician will be providing your care.

 Services Not Provided